colorcube/bookmark_pages/README.md

 This is a TYPO3 extension that provides bookmarks functionality of local pages for logged in frontend users.

+**IMPORTANT**

+This extension has a new maintainer: https://github.com/buepro/typo3-bookmark_pages

 ## Usage

 TypoScript and fluid templates are just examples.
 Adapt it to your needs.